RubisetCie/mario-constructor-master/README.md

 # Mario Constructor Master (Source Repository)

 *Mario Constructor Master* is a game in which you can create your own customized levels or worldmaps.
 Everything is easy-to-use to make the level editor very simple.
-The game is developped in C++ with Code::Blocks IDE.
+The game is developped in C++.

 https://www.youtube.com/watch?v=TVHdkTk4rAo